jasonbra1n/Radio-Stream-Player/DEVELOPER_GUIDE.md

 ### 3.3.
 Visualization Engine

-The visualization is handled by a `requestAnimationFrame` loop inside the `updateVUMeters` function.
+The visualization is handled by a `requestAnimationFrame` loop inside the `updateVUMeters` function within `visualizer.js`.

 - **Loop**: On each frame, it gets the latest audio data from the `AnalyserNode`s.
 - **Style Switching**: A `switch` statement checks the current `state.vuStyle` and calls the appropriate rendering function (e.g., `updateClassicVu`, `updateLedVu`).